ravencats111/stats220/content/assignments/assignment3.md

     <tr>
       <td style="padding-top: 8px; padding-bottom: 8px; padding-left: 5px; padding-right: 5px; margin: 10px; border-top-style: solid; border-top-width: 1px; border-top-color: #D3D3D3; border-left-style: none; border-left-width: 1px; border-left-color: #D3D3D3; border-right-style: none; border-right-width: 1px; border-right-color: #D3D3D3; vertical-align: middle; overflow-x: hidden; text-align: left;"><div class='gt_from_md'><p>Outstanding<br>(5)</p>
 </div></td>
-      <td style="padding-top: 8px; padding-bottom: 8px; padding-left: 5px; padding-right: 5px; margin: 10px; border-top-style: solid; border-top-width: 1px; border-top-color: #D3D3D3; border-left-style: none; border-left-width: 1px; border-left-color: #D3D3D3; border-right-style: none; border-right-width: 1px; border-right-color: #D3D3D3; vertical-align: middle; overflow-x: hidden; text-align: left;"><div class='gt_from_md'><p>Intense exploration and evidence of many trials and failures.
-You have looked at the data in many different ways before coming to your final answer.<br>You have gone beyond what was asked: additional research from other sources used to help understand/explain findings.<br>You suggest multiple explanations for a given finding, and use multiple tools to explore surprising results.
-You present one or two as the most plausible, but have allowed for the possibility that you are wrong.<br>You don't blindly accept perceived wisdom, but challenge preconceived notions and come up with interesting new ways of testing them.</p>
+      <td style="padding-top: 8px; padding-bottom: 8px; padding-left: 5px; padding-right: 5px; margin: 10px; border-top-style: solid; border-top-width: 1px; border-top-color: #D3D3D3; border-left-style: none; border-left-width: 1px; border-left-color: #D3D3D3; border-right-style: none; border-right-width: 1px; border-right-color: #D3D3D3; vertical-align: middle; overflow-x: hidden; text-align: left;"><div class='gt_from_md'><p>Intense exploration and evidence of many trials and failures (e.g. demonstrations of some dead ends).
+You have looked at the data in many different ways before coming to your final answer.<br>You have gone beyond what was asked: additional research from other sources (e.g. web scraping for membership price) used to help understand/explain findings.<br>You suggest multiple explanations for a given finding, and use multiple approaches to explore surprising results.
+You present one or two as the most plausible, but have allowed for the possibility that you are wrong.<br>You don't blindly accept perceived wisdom (e.g. collecting more contextual information), but challenge preconceived notions and come up with interesting new ways of testing them.</p>
 </div></td>
     </tr>
     <tr>